brucefan1983/NEGF-phonon-1D-matlab/README.md

 ## File organizations

 * A script for testing:
-  * test_ballistic.m: calculates the transmission in 1D homogeneous atomic chain
+  * test_ballistic.m: calculates the phonon transmission in 1D homogeneous atomic chain

 * The testing script calls
   * the driver function "find_T" to do the calculations